yugabyte/yugabyte-db/docs/content/preview/manage/data-migration/verify-migration-ycql.md

 {{<api-tabs>}}

-To ensure that the migration was successful, you can perform a number of steps.
+To ensure that the migration was successful, you can perform the following actions.

-### Verify database objects
+## Verify database objects

 - Verify that all the tables and indexes have been created in YugabyteDB.
 - Ensure that triggers and constraints are migrated and are working as expected.

-### Run count query in YCQL
+## Run count query in YCQL

 In YCQL, the `count()` query can be executed using the [ycrc](https://github.com/yugabyte/yb-tools/tree/main/ycrc) tool.